-- Check the tourniquet every 10 minutes.
-If the bleeding slows enough to be sufficiently controllable with pressure, release the tourniquet and apply direct pressure instead.
+- Check the tourniquet at least every 10 minutes.
+If the bleeding slows enough to be controlled with pressure, release the tourniquet and apply direct pressure instead.

-Typically, paramedics will attempt to control the bleeding before rushing you to hospital.
-In some cases, care might be given at home or by using a stretcher.
+Paramedics will attempt to control the bleeding before rushing you to the hospital.
+In some cases, care might be given at home or while on a stretcher.
 The treatment required will depend on the cause of the bleeding.

 In rare cases, surgery may be required to stop bleeding.

-If bleeding is caused by a medical condition, and the condition is not identified or diagnosed, the bleeding is likely to reoccur.
+If a medical condition causes bleeding, and the condition isn’t identified or diagnosed, the bleeding is likely to recur.

-Exsanguination (bleeding to death) can occur without any external bleeding.
-Catastrophic internal hemorrhages can cause a great deal of blood loss, as can aneurysms.
+Exsanguination, which is severe bleeding or bleeding to death, can occur without any visible external bleeding.
+Catastrophic internal hemorrhages can cause a great deal of blood loss, such as ruptured blood vessel aneurysms.